me-julian/acm-widget-template/README.md

 5. Open `localhost:5173` to view the site.

-6. Edit files in `/frontend/src/widget` to work on the frontend and add API route handlers in `/backend/router.js` on the backend.
+6. Edit files in `/frontend/src/widget` to work on the frontend, add API route handlers in `/backend/router.js` and set up your database tables in `/backend/db.js`.

 More details [below](#tech-stack-details).